edermartioli/spirou-polarimetry/README.md

 ```
 The command line above will identify all 4-exposure polarimetric sequences in the input dataset, and will calculate the polarimetric spectra `*p.fits` for every sequence.
 Then the options `-L -s -b` will add the following processing steps:
 ```
--L to calculate the least-squares deconvolution (LSD) profiles and save them as *_lsd.fits files.
--s to stack all LSD profiles and save it as OBJECT_lsd_stack.fits -b to calculate the longitudinal magnetic field time series and save it as OBJECT_blong.rdb
+-L to calculate the least-squares deconvolution (LSD) profiles and save them as *_lsd.fits files -s to stack all LSD profiles and save it as OBJECT_lsd_stack.fits -b to calculate the longitudinal magnetic field time series and save it as OBJECT_blong.rdb
 ```